Aneesha2002/seat-booking-system/README.md

 ## Authentication

-The system uses JWT-based authentication.
+The system uses JWT-based authentication to secure protected routes.

 Features:
 - User signup and login
 - Password hashing using bcrypt
-- JWT token generation on login/signup
+- JWT token generation after authentication
 - Protected routes using OAuth2 Bearer token

 Tokens are stored on the client and sent with each request.